Ilakkiya

-Ilakkiya is a 2022 Indian Tamil-language television series starring Shambhavy Gurumoorthy and Nandan Loganathan in lead roles.
+Ilakkiya is an Indian Tamil-language television series starring Shambhavy Gurumoorthy and Nandan Loganathan in lead roles.
 The series was produced by Saregama.
-It was premiered on 10 October 2022, airing on Sun TV.
+It was premiered on 10 October 2022 and ended on 14 January 2026, along with Anandha Ragam as both of them were replaced by Iru Malargal serial.
+Ilakkiya aired on Sun TV at 2pm from Monday to Saturday, replacing the longest running tamil serial, Chandralekha.
 It is also available on the digital platform Sun NXT.
+To celebrate the completion of the TV series, many cast from the serial came to Ranjithame Season 4 episode 20.